 Remember that tokens have a 30 second lifespan, so the token might change while you’re inputting it if you’re close to the end of the timer.

-Sign in with two factor
+Sign in with Two-Factor Authentication

 Contact the Customer Success team using the green help bubble below or at email@example.com we’ll see what we can do ↘️